-The laboratory provisions are adequate to meet DepEd requirements defined by the enrolment and programs offered by the school: space, number, appropriate and recent.
+The laboratory provisions are adequate to meet DepEd requirements defined by the enrolment and programs offered by the school, and varied alternative delivery and blended learning modalities employed by the school: space, number, appropriate and recent.
 The Laboratories are functional, well-kept and safe.
 There are evidences of systematic operations management and continuing improvement.